huodoushigemi/wc-flow-layout/README.md

-# Flow Layout WC
+# WC Flow Layout

-The `flow-layout-wc` is a high performance flow layout component written using `web-component`
+The `wc-flow-layout` is a high performance flow layout component written using `web-component`

 It can support running in various frameworks, such as `React` `Vue`